jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

  #5 CLK = ~CLK;
 end
 ```
-The above ```always``` statement will execute only when there is a change in value (an event) on a wire test.
+The above ```always``` statement will execute only when a change in value (an event) occurs on a wire test.
 The change in value can be 0 -> 1, 1 -> 0, 0 -> x, x->1, x -> 0, 1 -> z, z -> 0, 0 -> z, z -> 1 or 1->x.
 When
-the event occurs, the logical value of CLK will be flipped after 5 time units.
+the event occurs, the logical value of CLK will be flipped after five time units.

 ```verilog
 wire test;